 - Being paid more than the minimum weekly salary, as explained below.

 The DOL also has specific types of employees who are considered to be exempt from both minimum wage requirements and overtime requirements and other types of employees who are exempt from overtime requirements only.

 When Must Exempt Employees Receive Overtime?

-Under regulations already in place through the Department of Labor, employees whose salary is equal to or less than a minimum weekly salary of $455 a week ($23,660 annually) must receive overtime, even if they are classified as exempt.
+The U.S. Department of Labor requires that employees whose salary is equal to or less than $684 a week ($35,568 annually), effective January 1, 2020 ($455 a week prior to January 1, 2020) must receive overtime, even if they are classified as exempt.

 Can I Use Comp Time Instead?

-Many employers pay employees "comp time" or compensatory time off, for extra time worked or travel time.
-For example, if an employee must work a trade show over the weekend, the employer would give time off instead of paying overtime.
-But the DOL says that private (non-government) employers cannot use compensatory time off to avoid having to pay overtime.
+Many employers give exempt employees "comp time" or compensatory time off, in lieu of pay for extra time worked or travel time, For example, if an exempt employee must work a trade show over the weekend, the employer would give time off instead of paying overtime.

 Can I Use Bonuses or Catch-up Payments to Get an Exempt Employee Above the Minimum?

 You can use non-discretionary bonuses and incentive payments (including commissions) to satisfy up to 10 percent of the standard salary requirement.
 To qualify as non-discretionary, the bonuses must be tied to some measures like productivity or sales or profitability.
 The bonuses must also be paid at least quarterly, not just at the end of the year.
 You can also make catch-up payments toward the previous quarter's salary.

 Do I Need to Track Time for Exempt Employees?